csci104/site/labs/lab1/index.md

 This will remove the two files from the directory and ask git to track the removal.

-### Prevent accidentally adding files with .gitignore
+### Step 8.
+Prevent accidentally adding files with .gitignore

 The `git rm` command only solves the problem temporarily.
 What if in the future you run `make run` again and generated the files again?
 It would be an annoyance to run `git rm` every time you push.